jannes/rcmd/DESIGN.md

 ### Interface and semantics

-The library should support creation of a job execution pool, which serves as the single abstraction that is used to create, delete and query jobs.
+The library should support creation of a job pool, which serves as the single abstraction that is used to create, delete and query jobs.
 The job pool is responsible for keeping and updating the states of the created jobs.